 - April’s Mandarin Podcast

 ‘Listen to Mandarin all the way through !
-Transcripts are available in pinyin and simplified characters’.
+Transcripts available in pinyin and simplified characters’.

 - Chinese Learn Online

 Online Mandarin Course.
 More than 150 lessons.
-Lessons are Free though you can subscribe to a premium version.
+Sample Lessons are free but all others are Fee-based.

 - Chinese Lessons with Serge Melnyk

-‘Free daily podcasts, lesson review, guidance from experts’.
-800+ lessons.
+‘Daily podcasts, lesson review, guidance from experts’.
+3 000+ lessons.
 Fee-based, but trial period available.

 ‘Chinese the Chinese Way’.
-Sign up to get Freeaccess.
+Sign up to get free access to basic lessons.
+Other material, assistance is fee-based.

 - Popup Chinese